grapp-dev/stacks/docs/docs/getting-started.md

 - margin makes reusability harder
 - margin conflicts with how designers think

-It's obvious that handling margins across the entire project is simply difficult and might be not scalable.
+It's obvious that handling margins across the entire project is simply difficult and may not be scalable.
 For web projects, a design system called [Braid](https://seek-oss.github.io/braid-design-system/foundations/layout) has developer-friendly API for building layouts.
 However, a similar library was missing for React Native based projects.
 Therefore, **Stacks** has been created and it adopts Braid Layouts API with subtle differences.

 ## Compatibility